lindseysim/interaction-handler/README.md

 ### Simple use case

-In this example, we're want to add measurement tools for both distance and area.
-For these, we will use OpenLayers' built in draw interaction handler, but then wrap everything under the interaction handler.
+In this example, we have an OpenLayers map onto which want to add measurement tools for both distance and area.
+For the measurement actions, we will use OpenLayers' built in draw interaction handler, but then wrap everything under the interaction handler.

 The UI elements we'll assume are defined somewhere in the webpage as follows, each of which will start a unique interaction type (plus one button to cancel).
+Note the attributes `geom` and `for`, which we specially design for use later.

 ```html
 <button class="ui-measure" geom="line" for="measure-line">Measure Distance</button>